Vermont is wild, eclectic and special, known best for its fabulous maple syrup and winter sports.

 Laugh with Circus Smirkus or legendary Bread and Puppet Giant Puppet Theater, tune into the Vermont Symphony Orchestra or move to the Mad River Valley so your talented musical prodigies can attend Harwood Union High School for the incredible music and jazz departments, or enroll your skiing champion at ski academies including the Green Mountain Valley School or Burke Mountain Academy, with graduates at the Olympics.
 For snowmobilers, the VAST trail is a thrill.
 For crafts, don’t miss the Simon Pearce Factory in Quechee, for beers, Magic Hat in Burlington, Harpoon in Windsor, the Alchemist’s Heady Topper in Waterbury, the Hill Farmstead Brewery in Greensboro and Sean Lawson’s Finest Liquids in Warren.

 If bicycling is your song, Vermont offers the Killington and Green Mountain Stage Races and outstanding mountain bike trails from Blueberry Lake in the Mad River Valley to Jay Peak’s amazing Kingdom Trails.

 For fun and entertaining videos on Vermont, check out Eva Sollberger's widely appreciated “Stuck In Vermont” clips.

 There are both private and public schools in the state.
 Most towns in Vermont still offer a local elementary a school and many have middle school and high schools in town.
-Vermont also houses some of the best universities of the world and students from across the world visit the state for higher studies.
+Vermont also houses some of the best universities in the world and students from across the world visit the state for higher studies.